-Providenciales has a good road network, although some of the best birdwatching areas are accessed by dirt tracks.
-Despite intensive development, Provo has many interesting and varied areas for the bird watcher and naturalist.
-Some of the suggested sites for birdwatching, detailed in the guide booklet, are mentioned below.
+Providenciales (or Provo for short) has a good road network, although some of the best birdwatching areas are accessed by dirt tracks.

 Wheeland Ponds: These old flooded quarry pits, right by the coast, are very productive.
 Breeding birds found here include Least Terns, Wilson’s Plovers, Willet, Killdeer, Bahama Pintail and Gray Kingbird.
 Other common sightings, depending on season, are Pelicans, Osprey, Least Grebe, Laughing Gull, Mockingbirds, Kestrels.
 Cormorants, other Ducks, Sandpipers, Flamingos, Ruddy Turnstone, Rails, also use the area.

 Northwest Point National Park: The area has sandy coastal coppice, rocky and sandy shores, marshes and salt ponds.
 Ospreys breed on rocky outcrops.
 Pelicans are often seen fishing.
 South West.
 The track to the southwest, takes you along the ridge east of the Pigeon Pond and Frenchman’s Creek Nature Reserve, allowing distant overlook views of this very important wetland.
 At the end of the track, West Harbour is the proposed ferry access point for the West Caicos development, previously stalled but now being re-started.
 The track also passes marshes and salt ponds, and goes through tropical dry forest.
 So there are many opportunities for finding a variety of different kinds of birds.